 The risk assessments were based on the most recent light modelling (Appendix 1:) as well as a qualitative consideration of the likely impact of lighting from those facilities that did not have detailed lighting designs at the time of original modelling (Secondary Seawater Intake facility, Salt Wash Plant, and SOP Plant).
-An updated version of the Illumination Plan, which includes the lighting designs for the Secondary Seawater Intake facility, Salt Wash Plant, SOP Plant and Quarry, and the new artificial light modelling including these elements, once completed, will be submitted to the DCCEEW for approval prior to any installation of lighting at each of these elements commencing.
-The updated version of the Illumination Plan will also include an updated risk assessment to include consideration of the new artificial light modelling.
+Further light modelling will be undertaken and the risk assessment updated prior to any element involving significant lighting being constructed.
+The Plan will be submitted for approval by DWER and DCCEEW prior to construction commencing.